NixOS/rfcs/rfcs/0144-versioned-flake-references.md

 [drawbacks]: #drawbacks

-- This is impossible with some types of flake references, such as `path`s and `git+` URLs, which will make the flake interface less consistent.
+- This is impossible with some types of flake references, such as `path`s and tarballs, which will make the flake interface less consistent.
 - This adds extra complexity to `nix flake update`.
 - The difference between `update` and `upgrade` might cause confusion.